 Selected FIA findings are summarized in the following table.
-As shown below, the FIA estimates that the proposed project would result in a modest net negative fiscal impact on the City of Menlo Park's annual General Fund operating budget, totaling \$42,500, equal to approximately 0.06 percent of the City's 2019-2020 General Fund operating budget.
-The proposed project would also generate a small net negative fiscal impact to the Menlo Park Fire Protection District, equal to approximately 0.02 percent of the District's 2019-2020 General Fund operating budget, and the Sequoia Union High School District, equal to approximately 0.13 percent of the District's 2019/20 Unrestricted General Fund budget.
-The proposed project would generate a modest net positive fiscal impact for the Redwood City School District.
+As shown below, the FIA estimates that the proposed project would result in a net negative fiscal impact on the City of Menlo Park's annual General Fund operating budget, totaling \$69,100, equal to approximately 0.10 percent of the City's 2019-2020 General Fund operating budget.
+The proposed project would generate a net positive fiscal impact for the Menlo Park Fire Protection District, equal to approximately 0.06 percent of the District's 2019-2020 General Fund operating budget.
+The project would also generate a net positive fiscal impact for the Redwood City Elementary School District, equal to 0.31 percent of the District's 2019-2020 Unrestricted General Fund budget.
+The proposed project would have a negative net fiscal impact on the Sequoia Union High School District, equal to approximately 0.38 percent of the District's budget.